prody/ProDy/doc/examples/dynamics/enm/anm.rst

 >>> p38
 <AtomGroup: 1p38 (2962 atoms; 1 coordinate sets, active set index: 0)>

-We want to use only alpha carbon atoms, so we select them:
+We want to use only Cα atoms, so we select them:

 >>> calphas = p38.select('protein and name CA')
 >>> calphas